Cost to hire a Product Photographer on Bidvine

 You may already know you need high-quality product shots for your online shop.
 Hiring a product photographer can make capturing those photos a simple process.

 Whether you're using Etsy, eBay, or your own online store, a great photo of your product is important.
 A picture that was taken on your cell phone just won't do.
-Stand out from the competition with high-quality photos.
+Stand out from the competition with high-quality commercial photos.

 An investment in your product photography can increase customer traffic and sales.
 You'll be able to use these photos to promote your business in magazines and online ads as well.

 High-quality shots will also make your business look professional and trustworthy.
 Impress your clients with photos that make your products shine.

 Don't forget to update your website's 'About' page with a high-quality headshot either!
 This is a great way to show prospective clients who you are and build trust in you brand.

 What kind of product are you selling?
 This can lead you to the type of photography you need.

 For example, clothing is best displayed on a clothing dummy or on a model.
 This will show the drape or fit of the clothing better than a photo of the item laid flat.

 You may also want to show the detail of your product with a close-up shot.
 Highlight the work that goes into intricate jewellery or embroidered details or shows the work of a mechanical item.